-I was cooking for someone else, I felt like it had to be good?
+When I was cooking for someone else, I felt like it had to be good, you know?
 Like there was a standard that I was trying to live up to.
 Whereas if I’m just cooking for myself, I’m happy to just throw tomato puree in pasta and a few veg.
 But with my ex, I would always think, I must make a meal.

 Now I’m no longer with my ex and no longer commuting for work, I have a lot more time and space to explore.
 I try out new recipes, and plan out my week so I can use the same ingredients in multiple dishes so nothing is left over.

 It is a lot more relaxing.
 I have slow Sunday mornings where I can take stock, look up ways I can use the food I already have, and judge how much time I have to cook.
 For example, if I’ve got loads of time on Wednesday, I can make a four-hour-long recipe.
 Bliss.